Pistons vs. Cavaliers odds, prediction, spread, time: 2026 NBA picks for Tuesday, March 3 from proven model

 After 10,000 simulations of Pistons vs. Cavaliers, SportsLine's model is going Under on the total (228.5).
 The Under has hit in seven of the past 10 head-to-head matchups between the teams.
 The Under has hit in five of the last nine Detroit games, and in the last Cleveland game.
 The Pistons are 6-4 against the spread in their last 10 games.
 The Cavaliers, meanwhile, are 5-5 ATS in their last 10.

 The SportsLine model is projecting the Pistons' Cade Cunningham to score 24.5 points on average and be one of four Detroit players to score 11.7 or more points.
 The Cavaliers' James Harden, meanwhile, is projected to score 19.9 points as five Cleveland players score 10.2 points or more.
-The teams are projected to combine for 229 points as the Over hits more than 50% of the time.
+The teams are projected to combine for 227 points.

 How to make Cavaliers vs. Pistons picks

-The model also says one side of the spread is the better value.
+The model also says one side of the spread hits more than 50% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Cavaliers vs. Pistons, and which side of the spread is the better value?
+So who wins Cavaliers vs. Pistons, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the Pistons vs. Cavaliers spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.